Curriculum – Music

 Assessment

-Achieving outstanding outcomes in music – knowing and remembering even more than what is expected in a grammar school key stage 3 curriculum
+Achieving outstanding outcomes in music – knowing and remembering even more that what is expected of a grammar school KS3 curriculum.

 Recommended reading in music for Lower School (Years 7 – 9)